An implicit unified gas-kinetic wave-particle method for radiative transport process: Numerical examples

-We compare the time evolution of radiation energy at five probes with reference SN solution as shown in Fig. \ref{fig_tophatb1}-\ref{fig_tophatb3}, which show good agreement in both the time evolution and space distribution of the radiation energy.
-We simulate a time period of $1\times10^{3}\text{ns}$, which takes the UGKWP only 1383.2mins.
-For IMC method, it is too expensive to finish the $1000\text{ns}$ simulation.
+We compare the time evolution of radiation energy at five probes with reference SN solution as shown in Fig. \ref{fig_tophatb1}-\ref{fig_tophatb3}, which show good agreement in both the time evolution and spatial distribution of the radiation energy.
+We simulate a time period of $1\times10^{3}\text{ns}$, which takes the IUGKWP only 1383.2mins.
+For the IMC method, it is too expensive to finish the $1000\text{ns}$ simulation.
 It takes IMC 16943.6mins to simulate $10\text{ns}$.
-It can be roughly estimated that the UGKWP is more than 100 times faster than IMC for tophat-B problem.
+It can be roughly estimated that the IUGKWP is more than 100 times faster than IMC for the tophat-B problem.